ABOUT

 THE SHORT VERSION

-I am Tracy Walton, founder of Walton Massage Therapy.
+I am Tracy Walton (she, her), solo practitioner at Walton Massage Therapy.
 I have practiced massage therapy since 1990.
 I am licensed in Massachusetts, with an office in East Arlington.

 My primary work is direct, hands-on massage care for people with cancer and cancer histories.
 I also work with caregivers and health care workers.